-The 2-day conference, which annually draws upwards of 300 attendees, includes a keynote address, organized symposia, topical oral sessions, a poster session, working groups, a banquet, and field trips to area wetlands, all of which provide great networking and learning opportunities.
+This 3-day conference, which draws upwards of 350 attendees annually, includes a keynote address, organized symposia, topical oral sessions, a poster session, working groups, a banquet, and field trips to area wetlands, all of which provide great networking and learning opportunities.

 Who should attend

-We invite wetland experts and enthusiasts from the Midwest and beyond to join us.
+We invite wetland experts, students, and enthusiasts from the Midwest and beyond to join us.
 Our audience typically includes:

 - Scientists from colleges and universities

 - Federal and state agency scientists